buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 # Migration
 [migration]: #migration

-This buildpack is net new, so has no inherent migration considerations.
+This buildpack is new, so has no inherent migration considerations.

 For the related migration concerns for removing shell functionality in general, see the [Migration Path section of RFC 93](https://github.com/buildpacks/rfcs/blob/main/text/0093-remove-shell-processes.md#migration-path).